Coveros-GitHub-Sandbox/selenified/README.md

 file specified in the build tool will be used.
 If that file does not exist, no tests will be specified, and so nothing will run.
 ```
--Dtest-suite=my-test-suite.xml
+-DsuiteXmlFile=my-test-suite.xml
 ```
-There is a sample testng build file included named `sample.xml` which points to the included sample tests
+There is a sample testng build file included named `integration.xml` which points to the included integration tests
 #### Application URL
 This is the default URL that all tests should run against.
 This value can be overridden in each test, class, or even suite (see below).